phopley/Rodney/docs/03 Design Goal 1.md

   <node pkg="rosserial_python" type="serial_node.py" name="serial_node" output="screen" args="/dev/ttyUSB0" />
 </launch>
 ```
-If the packages have been built in the workspace catkin_ws and the Arduino is programmed and connected, launch the nodes with
+To run the nodes using the launch file, `cd` to the workspace where the packages were built, source the setup bash file and call roslaunch.
 ```
 cd ~/catkin_ws
 source devel/setup.bash